-Consent means any freely given, specific, informed and unambiguous indication of the data subject's wishes.
-In certain cases, explicit consent is required which means consent which is very specific as to data collected, purposes and disclosures.
+Consent means any freelygiven, specific, informed and unambiguous indication of the data subject's wishes.
+In certain cases, explicit consent is required, which means consent that is very specific as to data collected, purposes and disclosures.
 Under the GDPR, it will be more difficult to obtain or rely on consent.